peoplesoftninja/pythonBeyondBasics/PythonLinuxAdmin.md

 ```

 * the vimrc is used to edit the vim editor settings.
 In AIX this will be called ~/.exrc as it uses VI
+* to change the color scheme in the vimrc file write colorschme koehler (to see other colors in vim do :colo <tab>)

 Installing Python and other dependencies
 ```shell